 Even more information

-If you want a more “intimate” look-see at me, click on over to A Little Background Information.
+If you want a more “intimate” look-see at me, click on over to Little Background Information.
 It’s a list of my a few of my favorite things, like my favorite novel (James Clavell’s Shogun with his Tai-Pan a close second), my favorite movie (King Kong, not Tin Cup), and my favorite whiskey (10-year-old Laphroaig) that will give you a small sense of who I am.

 For my political beliefs, try On Being a Mystical Liberal, where I confess to residing in the astral plane of progressivism.